shradhatx/reference/elkdoc.md

 engineering.chartbeat.com/2015/05/26/logstash-deployment-and-scaling-tips/

-use kafka for queuing coz 16M events/s - can’t send this much to log stash

 # Casestudy - Datadog
 Cluster made of head and data nodes
 ~20 nodes, 2 replicas/shard
-Head nodes as load balancer accepting HTTP request Data nodes interact with head and data nodes
-Rolling index with one month of event data each, plus 1 future Use slow and fast data nodes
+Head nodes as load balancer accepting HTTP request Data nodes interact with head and other data nodes Rolling index with one month of event data each, plus 1 future Use slow and fast data nodes